-I can tell you from experience that it takes longer when I don't do my "mise," and mistakes happen more often.
+I can tell you from experience that it takes longer to make meals when I don't do my "mise," and mistakes happen more often.
 How can we apply this to the home kitchen?
 I'll show you!

-To employ mise en place in your home meals, follow three simple steps: read the recipe, gather the right equipment, and clean as you go.
+To employ mise en place techniques for your home meals, follow three simple steps: read the recipe, gather the right equipment, and clean as you go.

 Jump to: